bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 Finally, I learnt a lot.
 It is always a good thing to try things on your own data.
 This is how you learn to tackle real-life problems in datascience.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/JPrediction-278x300.jpg' caption="Our classifier works: it is now able at 80% accuracy to recognize between my two baby girls." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/JPrediction.jpg' caption="Our classifier works: it is now able at 80% accuracy to recognize between my two baby girls." size_class="small" %}